 Clinical measures of biological age quantify changes in physiological integrity by combining information from multiple clinical biomarkers that collectively assess the functioning of major organ systems throughout the body.
+This may be particularly relevant in light of the many physiological, immunological, and endocrinological changes that accompany reproduction in women48.
 Four composites of system integrity have been used to operationalize biological age and cumulative system dysregulation within the context of large-scale epidemiological studies in the United States: Homeostatic Dysregulation (HD) 42, Levine Method Biological Age (LM) 43,44, the Klemera-Doubal Method Biological Age (KDM) 43,45, and allostatic load (AL) 46.
 Previous work using a nationally representative sample of adults in the US from the National Health and Nutrition Examination Survey has found that HD, LM, KDM, and AL exhibit robust associations with physical functioning, cognition, hearing and vision, and with self-reports of health and functional disability 11,47.
 Other population-based studies have found similar links between AL and both objective and subjective markers of physical functioning and general health.
-Importantly, the energetic trade-offs between somatic maintenance and reproduction have been suggested to operate at the system level via the activity of hormones on the hypothalamic-pituitary-gonadal (HPG) axis48.
-Biological aging measures implemented at the cellular level may be inadequate to capture such system level dysregulation.
-What is unknown is whether it is possible to capture costs of reproduction in women using more easily measured, widely-used clinical measures of biological age.
-As they each index different yet equally important aspects of aging from cellular measures, careful study using a range of such measures is required for a more complete understanding of costs of reproduction in women.
+Clinically-based measures may therefore provide an affordable and accessible alternative to cell-based measures for measuring systemic deterioration tied to costs of reproduction in women.

 Here, we present nationally-representative estimates of the effect of parity (operationalized as number of live births) on four composites of system integrity indexing biological age and cumulative dysregulation.
-Using cross-sectional epidemiological data collected in the United States between 1999 and 2010, we test whether parity is associated with HD, KDM, LM, and AL while controlling for a range of covariates (e.g., smoking, obesity) known to modulate biological age to better isolate the unique contribution of parity on biological age.
-Although each measure utilizes the same panel of biomarkers, differences in scale construction provide a varied, multifactorial approach to the study of costs of reproduction on biological aging.
-Based on findings from the most highly powered prior studies of all-cause mortality and parity, we hypothesized a U-shaped relationship between parity and biological aging; specifically, that accelerated biological aging would be most apparent in women with the lowest and the highest parity.
-We also perform exploratory analyses to test whether relationships between parity and biological age are chronic, such that they persist regardless of time since last birth, or acute, such that the effect of parity on biological age decreases as a function of time since last birth.
+Using cross-sectional epidemiological data collected in the United States between 1999 and 2010, we test whether parity is associated with HD, KDM, LM, and AL while controlling for a range of covariates (e.g., smoking, obesity) also known to modulate biological age.
+HD, KDM, LM and AL all utilize the same panel of biomarkers, but differences in scale construction provide a varied, multifactorial approach to the study of costs of reproduction on biological aging.
+Based on findings from the most highly powered prior studies of all-cause mortality and parity, we hypothesized a U-shaped relationship between parity and biological aging.
+Specifically, we predicted that accelerated biological aging would be most apparent in women with the lowest and the highest parity.
+We also leverage this powerful dataset for preliminary tests of whether relationships between parity and biological age are durable, persisting regardless of time since last birth, or more transient, such that the effect of parity on biological age decreases as a function of time since last birth.
 Our findings have significant theoretical implications for our understanding of the relationship between parity and health, and of putative tradeoffs between reproductive and somatic effort.

 2. Materials and Methods